ScaleReach/.github/profile/README.md

 Problem agitator: Long wait time results in frustrated clients.

-ScaleReach targets OCBC clients who requires assistance
+The goal of ScaleReach is to reduce wait times at hotlines to virtually zero, reducing the number of callers that require assistance from a human provider.

 Featuring Jane, our first call bot agent packed with many functionality, mimicing a real customer support officer at OCBC's hotline.

-The goal of ScaleReach is to reduce wait times at hotlines to virtually zero, reducing the number of callers that require assistance from a human provider.

 Jane was created for the sole purpose - reduce call volumes at OCBC's hotlines.
 ![Interface demo](/public/mock-portrait.png)